 Significant Compensation for Criminal Injuries

-Tom was 21 when he was the victim of an unprovoked assault.
+Tom was 21 when he sustained criminal injuries after an unprovoked assault.
 He was attacked in the street in October 2004 and taken to hospital.
 Tom suffered a traumatic brain injury in the attack and he stayed in hospital for over 3 weeks before he was discharged.
 After he got home, Tom still had a number of symptoms from the brain injury.
 These included poor balance, a left sided tremor, blurred vision, impairment of memory, low mood and bad temper.

 Tom required extensive care from his parents when he returned home.
 He was unable to cook for himself, could not drive, and was unable to undertake any household chores.
 He insisted however, that he would bath and dress himself, albeit that these were done under supervision.
 In addition to family support he was sufficiently badly injured to receive care from his local Authority.

 Tom had worked ever since leaving school and at the time of the assault was employed as a night watchman.
 His employer was extremely satisfied with his work so they had made plans for Tom to develop his skills and begin forklift truck driving.
 Unfortunately however, he was not able to return to this employment as a result of the effects of his injury.
 Tom has tried to find alternative employment since the attack, but without success.
 Moreover he has been unable to continue with his pre-incident hobbies of football, bowling, pool and chess.

 Originally Tom was assisted by Victim Support who helped him to submit his application for compensation.
 However, because of the complexity of his case, he was recommended to our Personal Injury team.
 We have considerable expertise in pursuing claims for Criminal Injuries Compensation arising out of brain injuries so we were able to advise Tom.